zeevedeeptech/matic-docs/docs/develop/wallets/matic-web-wallet/deposit-eth-dai-on-matic.md

 2. **Get funds directly on Polygon from Transak.**

-This is the URL that you should visit fo purchasing tokens on Transak [https://global.transak.com/](https://global.transak.com/)
+This is the URL that you should visit for purchasing tokens on Transak [https://global.transak.com/](https://global.transak.com/)

 You can choose the network as Polygon and then choose DAI/WETH from the token list and then go ahead with the steps in the transak application.